birdsgroup/bootstrap-based-node-scoring_-boons-/README.md

 |   |   +---Muscle_Skeletal_gtex
 |   |   +---Muscle_Skeletal_recount
 |   |   +---Preprocessed Files
+|   +---Analysis
+	# scripts to compute the gene rankings and generate the plots.

++---Semi-Simulated Datasets
-|   +---Results
+|   +---Analysis
-	# scripts to compute the gene ranking by each metric and generate the plots.
+	# scripts to compute the gene rankings and generate the plots.

-+---Simulations and Validation Analysis
+|	'''
+	For each tissue T, a folder is generated containing the different centrality rankings of all corresponding observed and replication datasets.
 	'''

-	This contains scripts for two analyses:
-	1. Generation of simlated data and all analyses on the same.
-		- all of these scripts are named as 'SIM_*.py'.
-	2. Validation analysis of centrality measures on GTEx tissues.
++---Simulated Datasets
+|   +---Analysis
-		- these scripts compute the gene ranking by each metric and generate the plots.
+	# scripts to compute the gene rankings and generate the plots.
-		- all of these scripts are named as 'RW_*.py'
+|	'''
+	For each sample size, a folder is generated containing the different centrality rankings of all corresponding observed and replication datasets.
 	'''

 +---Tissue Specificity Analysis - 0.05 FDR
 	# Specificity Analysis with 5% FDR
+|	+---Analysis
+	# scripts to generate the heatmaps and boxplots.
 |	+---Elevated Genes # list of specific genes as downloaded from Human Protein Atlas
+|   +---ranks_degree
+	# contains .rnk files for degree centrality
-|   +---Parameter Analysis
+|   +---ranks_pagerank
-	# scripts to generate correlations of specific genes and other genes.
+	# contains .rnk files for PageRank centrality
-|   +---Pathway Analysis
+|   +---Specificity Analysis
 	'''
 	Stores results of the GSEA analysis by WebGestalt.
-	E.g., the output directory structure for centrality C and tissue T is given below.
+	E.g., the output directory structure for centrality C, tissue T and scoring S with hyperparameter value x is given below.
 	+---Elevated_C
 	|	+---T
-	|	|	+---Project_deg	# results from gene ranking of obs
-	|	|	+---Project_mu
-	|	|	+---Project_mu_2sigma
-	|	|	+---Project_mu_sigma
+	|	|	+---Project_S_x
-	+---Pathway Results # scripts to generate the heatmaps and boxplots.
 	'''

-+---Tissue Specificity Analysis - 0.05 FDR
++---Tissue Specificity Analysis - 0.10 FDR
 	# Specificity Analysis with 10% FDR
+|	+---Analysis
+	# scripts to generate the heatmaps and boxplots.
 |	+---Elevated Genes # list of specific genes as downloaded from Human Protein Atlas
+|   +---ranks_degree
+	# contains .rnk files for degree centrality
-|   +---Parameter Analysis
+|   +---ranks_pagerank
-	# scripts to generate correlations of specific genes and other genes.
+	# contains .rnk files for PageRank centrality
-|   +---Pathway Analysis
+|   +---Specificity Analysis
 	'''
 	Stores results of the GSEA analysis by WebGestalt.
-	E.g., the output directory structure for centrality C and tissue T is given below.
+	E.g., the output directory structure for centrality C, tissue T and scoring S with hyperparameter value x is given below.
 	+---Elevated_C
 	|	+---T
-	|	|	+---Project_deg	# results from gene ranking of obs
-	|	|	+---Project_mu
-	|	|	+---Project_mu_2sigma
-	|	|	+---Project_mu_sigma
+	|	|	+---Project_S_x
-	+---Pathway Results # scripts to generate the heatmaps and boxplots.
+	'''

++---Validation Analysis
+	'''
+	This contains scripts for two analyses:
+	1. Generation of random ordering of genes and scores and ranks.
+		-- files are named 'gene ordering.py' and 'rankings.py'
+		-- ranks will be stored in a folder called 'Rankings'
+	2. Validation analysis of centrality measures on GTEx tissues.
+		-- the file is named 'results.py' for this analysis
 	'''
 ```
 </details>